projectara/greybus-spec/source/hardware_model.rst

 - determined that a Module is attached to the Interface Block, setting DETECT to DETECT_ACTIVE
-- determined whether this is the :ref:`Primary
+- determined whether this is the :term:`Primary Interface` or a :term:`Secondary Interface` to the Module, setting ORDER.
-  <glossary-primary-interface>` or a :ref:`Secondary
-  <glossary-secondary-interface>` Interface to the Module, setting
-  ORDER.

 No actions have been taken to boot the Module, communicate with it via
 |unipro|, etc. That is, in the ATTACHED Lifecycle State, the Interface